-- 3.1 Option 1: That this Policy Advisory Committee recommends the draft response (at Appendix 1 of this report) be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 15th April 2024 consultation deadline. - 3.2 This option ensures that the Maidstone Borough Council complies with its duty to co-operate and has taken the opportunity to engage in the plan making process at an early stage.
+- 3.1 Option 1: That the draft response (at Appendix 1 of the report) be agreed and submitted to Tunbridge Wells Borough Council ahead of the 15 April 2024 consultation deadline. - 3.2 This option ensures that the Maidstone Borough Council complies with its duty to co-operate and has taken the opportunity to engage in the plan making process at an early stage.
 It also reiterates Maidstone's position with regard to the Local Plan Review and the emerging Town Centre Strategy and seeks to ensure that wherever possible, TWBC maximise the development potential within the town centre to help meet their identified needs over the plan period.
-This option is recommended. - 3.3 Option 2: That this Policy Advisory Committee recommends amendments to the draft response (at Appendix 1 of this report) to be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 15th April 2024 consultation deadline. - 3.4 If Members are minded to make amendments to the proposed response at Appendix 1 then this option would be suitable, as per recommended option 1. - 3.5 Option 3: That this Policy Advisory Committee recommends not submitting a response to the current public consultation on the draft Royal Tunbridge Wells Town Centre Plan Vision 2040. - 3.6 This option would mean Maidstone Borough Council not complying with its duty to co-operate and missing an opportunity to input into and help shape the content of the TWBC Town Centre DPD as it progresses.
+This option is recommended. - 3.3 Option 2: That amendments to the draft response (at Appendix 1 of the report) to be agreed and submitted to Tunbridge Wells Borough Council ahead of the 15 April 2024 consultation deadline. - 3.4 If amendments to the proposed response at Appendix 1 to the report were agreed then this option would be suitable, as per recommended option 1. - 3.5 Option 3: That a response to the current public consultation on the draft Royal Tunbridge Wells Town Centre Plan Vision 2040 not be submitted. - 3.6 This option would mean Maidstone Borough Council not complying with its duty to co-operate and missing an opportunity to input into and help shape the content of the TWBC Town Centre DPD as it progresses.
 There are only limited occasions to have comments formally noted and considered throughout the plan making process.
 This option is therefore not recommended.